Individual Ministry Supervision

 Supervision The foundational unit to the Graduate Certificate in Supervision and Graduate Diploma in Supervision.

-This unit will equip a student to undertake individual ministry supervision — that is, supervision conducted on a one-on-one basis between a supervisor and a supervisee.
+This unit contributes to equipping students to provide individual supervision in a variety of disciplines— that is, supervision conducted on a one-on-one basis between a supervisor and a supervisee.
 The student will learn how to supervise:

-(i) students in ministry formation (for example, those in formation to be a spiritual directors or pastoral carers), and
+(i) students in ministry formation (for example, those in formation to be a spiritual directors or pastoral carers), Coaches and Counsellors, and

-(ii) qualified practitioners (for example, persons who have completed their formation as spiritual directors or pastoral carers).
+(ii) qualified practitioners (for example, persons who have completed their formation as spiritual directors or pastoral carers, coaches and counsellors).

-Students will learn about supervision as a process to maintain adequate standards of professionalism and a method of consultancy to widen the horizons of a person in ministry formation or an experienced practitioner.
-The unit will focus on the development of skills, attitudes and knowledge.
-This five-day intensive unit aims to help ministers grow in the competencies necessary to individually supervise others in ministry.
+This unit will specifically focus on supervision within the tradition of Ignatian paradigm and assumes a basic knowledge of its fundamental principles.
+Students will learn about supervision as a process to maintain adequate standards of professionalism and a method of consultancy to widen the horizons of professionals and experienced practitioners in coaching, counselling, and ministry formation.
+The unit will focus on the development of skills, attitudes, approaches and knowledge.
+This unit aims to foster in practitioners, sustained growth in the competencies for Individual Supervision.

 Upon successful completion of this unit, it is expected that students will be able to: